noamvel/lastpaste/README.md

 * Clone this project to your desired directory.
 ## As python environment

-* It is best to have an isolated python environment. from project home directory 'latestpastes' run:
+* It is best to have an isolated python virtual environment. from project home directory 'latestpastes' run:
 ```
 python3 -m venv env
 source env/bin/activate